-In addition, lower oil prices will play a key role in limiting the impact of the unwinding of sanctions.
-We forecast oil prices to average USD53/bbl in 2015 and USD57/bbl in 2016 as a result of global oversupply.
-This will ensure government spending and private consumption growth will be relatively low.
-Fixed investment and exports will become increasingly important growth drivers, though this will be a slow process as opposed to a sudden jump once sanctions are eased.
+Lower oil prices will play a key role in limiting the impact of the unwinding of sanctions.
+We forecast oil prices (Brent crude) to average USD57 per barrel (/bbl) in 2015 and USD56/bbl in 2016 as a result of global oversupply.
+This will ensure that government spending and private consumption growth will be relatively low.
+Fixed investment and exports will become increasingly important growth drivers, though this will be a slow process as opposed to a sudden jump once sanctions are removed.
 Indeed, while we expect President Hassan Rouhani's administration to undertake significant efforts to reform to the economy, the effects will be limited by a persistently opaque business environment, domestic resistance to opening up the economy and the slow political process.

-e/f = BMi estimate/forecast.
-Source: BMI, UN
+e/f = BMI forecast.
+Source: UN, BMI